bosonprotocol/core-components/docs/local-development.md

 ## Prerequisites

-## Node & npm
+- Node.js 16.X
+- npm 8.X

-Installing the correct versions of node and npm can be done by installing [`volta`](https://volta.sh/).
+Installing the correct versions of node and npm can also be done by installing [`volta`](https://volta.sh/).
 Volta will automatically get those versions from the root package.json file.

 It is also beneficial to have a rough understanding of the [monorepo tools](./monorepo-tools.md) that we use in this project.